History of the M1 Abrams: Gulf War

 The M1A1 was capable of making kills at ranges in excess of 2500 m.
 This range was crucial in combat against tanks of Soviet design in Desert Storm, as the effective range of the main gun in the Soviet/Iraqi tanks was less than 2000 m.
 This meant Abrams tanks could hit Iraqi tanks before the enemy got in range—a decisive advantage in this kind of combat.
 In friendly fire incidents, the front armor and fore side turret armor survived direct APFSDS hits from other M1A1s.
 This was not the case for the side armor of the hull and the rear armor of the turret, as both areas were penetrated at least in two occasions by friendly DU ammunition during the Battle of Norfolk.

 On the night of February 26, 1991, four Abrams were disabled, possibly as a result of friendly fire by Hellfire missiles fired from AH-64 Apache attack helicopters, wounding some crew members.
 The tanks were part of TF 1-37, attacking a large section of Tawakalna Republican Guard Division, their numbers being B-23, C-12, D-24 and C-66.
 Abrams C-12 was definitively hit and penetrated by a friendly DU shot and there is some evidence that another Iraqi T-72 may have scored a single hit on B-23, besides the alleged Hellfire strike.

 Tanks D-24 and C-66 took some casualties, but only B-23 became a permanent loss.
 The DoD's damage assessments state that B-23 was the only M1 with signs of a Hellfire missile found nearby.

-Also during the Persian Gulf War, three Abrams of the U.S. 24th Infantry Division were left behind the enemy lines after a swift attack on Talil airfield, south of Nasiriyah, on February 27.
+Also during the Gulf War, three Abrams of the U.S. 24th Infantry Division were left behind the enemy lines after a swift attack on Talil airfield, south of Nasiriyah, on February 27.
 One of them was hit by enemy fire, the two other embedded in mud.
 The tanks were destroyed by U.S. forces in order to prevent any trophy-claim by the Iraqi Army.

 A total of 23 M1A1s were damaged or destroyed during the war.
 Of the nine Abrams tanks destroyed, seven were destroyed by friendly fire and two intentionally destroyed to prevent capture by the Iraqi Army.
 Some others took minor combat damage, with little effect on their operational readiness.